 Machine learning is the base of any customizable, flexible, and learner-centered learning management system (LMS).
 You may ask how?

-- Machine Learning algorithms track the users’ performance and registered in an LMS and use them to shape future sessions, so if your employee is weak in any stage of the production process, then the program will respond accordingly.
+- Machine Learning algorithms track the users’ performance, register it in LMS and use them to shape future sessions, so if your employee is weak in any stage of the production process, then the program will respond accordingly.

-- Since ML helps learners to acquire personalized learning solutions, which means non of the employee/student will be demotivated as they don’t need to go through the dull and unimportant parts of the course/program.
+- Since ML helps learners to acquire personalized learning solutions, which means none of the employees/students will be demotivated as they don’t need to go through the dull and unimportant parts of the course/program.
 Once learners know the course responds precisely to their individual needs, they will be more interested in participating in it.

 Accessibility in e-learning is about using technology and standards to create training content in a way that is easily accessible to all learners, regardless of their disabilities.